bbiesele/PhotoImport/README.md

 # PhotoImport
-# Copy files from various media into a structured set of directories
+# Copy files from various media into a structured set of directories by date